janipalsamaki/blog-desktop-ui-automation/README.md

 The recommended order from the most robust to the least robust:

-- Textual accessibility locators
+- Textual accessibility locators and keyboard navigation
-- Keyboard navigation
-- Image locators and OCR locators
+- Image and OCR locators